emki-creator/Research-Project/Weekly Meetings/MeetingsMarkdown.md

 #### What did you achieve?

 * THE GPU FINALLLY WORKED and i was back on track to improve my autoencoder and fine tuning on the x-ray dataset.
-* Additionally I did a test run on the cifar100 dataset and achieved a test score on the chest x-ray of 95%.
+* Additionally I did a test run on the cifar100 dataset and achieved a test score, on the chest x-ray, of 95%.

 #### What did you struggle with?